leloykun/leloykun.github.io/content/portfolio/2-llama.cpp/index.md

 ---

 A C++ implementation of Meta's Llama2 generative large-language model.
-I also optimized the original C implementation by Karpathy by adding parallelization on the multi-head attention layer.
+I also optimized the original C implementation by Andrej Karpathy by parallelizing the multi-head attention layer, among other things.